 - Industrial/Manufacturing (Auto, Aircraft)

 In addition to individual employees stationed worldwide, Insigniam office locations include the following cities:

 The firm’s career path does not have an official, straightforward trajectory, which has been frustrating for some employees.
 A full list of positions includes:

-The company follows a traditional “talent pyramid” model, whereby the majority of the team are Associates or Consultants, and far fewer are Directors or Partners.
-That said, relative to other management consultancies, the firm seems to employ more experienced hires.
+The company does not follow the traditional “talent pyramid” model where the majority of the team are Associates or Consultants.
+Insigniam’s team is primarily made up of Consultants and Partners along with a small support staff – a reverse talent pyramid.
+In addition, relative to other management consultancies, the firm seems to employ more experienced hires.

 If you are a working professional looking to transition into consulting at a firm like Insigniam, work with us on custom resume & cover letter edits in advance of applying.